Veozen/CtrlRound/Readme.md

 - **rounding_base**     : the rounding base.
 Has to be greater than 0.
 Default is 1.
 - **fix_rounding_dist** : if an entry is close to a rounded value by p% of the rounding base, round that entry to its closest rounded value and remove the other rounded value from consideration for that entry.
 This reduces the search space and run time at the cost of the quality of the solution.
 Default is 0 which means that cells that are already exactly rounded wont change.
 - **max_heap_size**     : the maximum size of the heap.
 Has to be greater than 2.
 Default is 1000.
 A smaller heap will lead to faster run-time at the cost of the quality of the solution.
-- **reset_heap_fraction** : size of the heap after purging as a percentage of the maximum size.
-Default is 0.75

 **output:**
 A dictionary with the following keys: